vondirath/strik-1/README.md

 # strik

-Thi is the UI for the ecommerce site Strik.
+This is the UI for the ecommerce site Strik.